HectorV12/Changefly-Code-Challenge/README.md

 ## main.dart

-In the `main.dart` file there is a `Stateful` widget and in its `build` widget/function it returns a `MaterialApp`.
+In the `main.dart` file there is a `Stateful` widget and in its `build` function it returns a `MaterialApp`.
 Within the `MaterialApp` properties we use the the `routes:` to produce named routes to navigate through each of the launch screens.